lotsofbears/KKS_VR/README.md

-# KKS_VR - VR Plugin for Koikatsu Sunshine
+# KKS_VR - VR Plugin for Koikatsu and Koikatsu Sunshine
-A BepInEx plugin for Koikatsu Sunshine (KKS) that allows you to play both the main game and studio in VR.
+A BepInEx plugin for Koikatsu (KK) and Koikatsu Sunshine (KKS) that allows you to play the main game and studio (Sunshine only) in VR.
 The difference from the official VR modules is that you have access to the full game/studio, while the official modules have limited features and spotty mod support.

 Currently only the standing (aka room-scale) mode is fully supported.